SPHERE: Unveiling Spatial Blind Spots in Vision-Language Models Through Hierarchical Evaluation: Evaluations

 From Table~\ref{tab: reasoning_accuracy}, we observe that incorporating additional information improves final question accuracy across all models for the object occlusion task, but yields mixed results for the object manipulation task.
-While the additional information can introduce relevant facts that the models might otherwise overlook, the models sometimes struggle to establish a clear connection between these facts and the specific reasoning they need to conduct.
-Even with the provided facts, none of the VLMs tested achieved an accuracy above 60\%, highlighting a significant deficiency in their reasoning capabilities.
+Although the additional information can introduce relevant facts that the models might otherwise overlook, the models sometimes struggle to establish a clear connection between these facts and the specific reasoning they need to conduct.

 \textbf{Skill composition.} The different performance of the evaluated models across tasks reflect that they have different compositions of skills, and that proficiency in one task does not necessarily translate to proficiency in related tasks.
 For instance, relatively weaker basic skills do not necessarily imply correspondingly weaker higher-order skills.
-In Table~\ref{tab: results_accuracy}, SpaceMantis has 8.4\% lower average accuracy than SpatialBot on the single-skill tasks, but has 5\% higher average accuracy than SpatialBot on the multi-skill tasks, and is one of the higher-performing models on the reasoning tasks.
-In Table~\ref{tab: reasoning_accuracy}, on the object manipulation task, Idefics2 and Qwen-VL have attained higher accuracy on the final reasoning questions (53.6\% and 49.0\%) than on the supposedly easier intermediate perception or understanding questions (47.6\% and 48.0\%).
+In Table~\ref{tab: results_accuracy}, SpaceMantis has 7.3\% lower average accuracy than SpatialBot on the single-skill tasks, but has 1.2\% higher average accuracy than SpatialBot on the multi-skill tasks.
+In Table~\ref{tab: reasoning_accuracy}, on the object manipulation task, Idefics2 and Llama-3.2-Vision (11B) have attained higher accuracy on the final reasoning questions (53.3\% and 56.1\%) than on the supposedly easier intermediate perception or understanding questions (51.1\% and 53.7\%).